Read time 10 minutes

 - Open Outlook to verify the export.

-As you now have all of your WLM mail items exported to Exchange, these mails can be easily downloaded as a PST file on a storage device of your choice.
-This can be quickly accomplished with the Import/Export feature of the Outlook desktop client.
+As you now have all of your WLM mail items exported to Exchange, these emails can be easily downloaded using the Import/Export feature as a PST file on a storage device of your choice.

 Note: It is advised that while exporting the Windows Live Mail to Outlook, make sure that no active Outlook instances are running.
 It is found that running WLM simultaneously with Outlook hinders WLM’s functionality to export emails to MS Exchange.

-It is also possible to transfer the WLM files, which are stored on your system in ELM format, using a storage device.
+Transferring the WLM files stored on your system in ELM format is possible using a storage device.
 If you are planning to move your WLM EML files to a new PC, then after configuring the Outlook desktop client on your new system, you can drag and drop your EML files to the newly created folder inside Outlook client.
 To do so, follow the steps mentioned below:

 - Usually, the WLM files are located in the following location on your system: